 Though Lisa Simpson “made enough gazpacho for all,” it didn’t go over too well at her family barbecue.
 Don’t get hung up on how the citizens of Springfield perceive this chilled, tomato soup; give it a try yourself with this Real Spanish Gazpacho recipe.
 Ripe tomatoes, cucumbers, garlic, onion, and green pepper are blended with oil, vinegar, spices, and also bread, to create a tangy and slightly acidic flavor.

 For a fresh and summery, albeit not-so-authentic twist, try our Watermelon Gazpacho recipe.
+(Use the watermelon rind for a pickled garnish; delicious, and helps fight food waste!)
 And, if you’d like to stray even farther from the classic, you can try our Cucumber and Green Grape Gazpacho recipe, which ditches the tomatoes entirely.
 It’s good in every permutation—so check out even more gazpacho recipe ideas.

 Let’s head back east for a different type of Russian soup, with this Okroshka recipe.
 With ham, potatoes, and hard-boiled eggs, this is a hearty soup that requires no added butter or oil.
 Like the borscht recipes, this soup uses dill and tangy ingredients—specifically vinegar and sour cream.
 And, as with most recipes, you can substitute Greek yogurt for the sour cream for a bit less fat and a little more protein.